What is collagen, where does it come from, and what are its benefits and effects on the body?

 The history of hydrolyzed collagen and why it’s better:

 In the 1980’s, scientists from Gdansk, Poland, figured out how to hydrolyze collagen.
 Hydrolysation preserves the triple helix bond and makes it possible to obtain intact tropocollagen, which is identical to the collagen that naturally occurs in the body.
 Hydrolyzed collagen, therefore, is bioactive, can be easily absorbed into the bloodstream, and provides the most benefit to the human body when ingested.
-So, if you look for collagen, make sure you look for hydrolyzed collagen.
+So, if you look for collagen supplements, make sure to look for hydrolyzed collagen.

-Now that we know what collagen is and why our bodies need it if we have a modern diet, let’s talk about its main benefits and what collagen’s effects on the body include.
+Now that we know what collagen is and why our bodies need it if we have a modern diet, let’s talk about its main benefits and what its effects on the body include.

 Collagen’s effects & benefits on the body: